-Welcome to the 2021-22 school year!
-We all endured quite a year last year but we are poised for continued success this year.
-I would especially like to welcome all students and parent(s)/guardian(s) back to our school.
-Our 'school within a school' schedule features two distinct groupings of students at the 7-12 level.
-Our grade 7 & 8 (Jr HS) school embraces the middle level philosophy with many of their core area classes in the same vicinity, block scheduling, teaming of teachers, and project-based learning classes.
-Our grades 9-12 (Sr HS) follows a single period schedule to fit the numerous electives and college course offerings at this level.
+Welcome to the 2023-24 school year!
+We are poised for continued success this year.
+I would like to commend our students and staff for their outstanding efforts.
+A special welcome to all students and parent(s)/guardian(s) who are new to our school.
+Our 'school within a school' schedule features three distinct groupings of students at the 6-12 level.
+Our grade 6 continues to be a part of the Elementary School and is scheduled with this in mind.
+Our grade 7 & 8 (Jr HS) school embraces the middle level philosophy with many of their core area classes in the same vicinity, block schedule to fit the numerous electives and college course offerings at this level.
 Our main goal is to deliver the best education to our students.
 We hope you will find that Southern Cayuga Jr/Sr HS is a challenging and enjoyable place to learn as well as a school where everyone feels welcome.